 Our program works with each resident to design a customized development plan based on their knowledge, skills and areas of interest.
 Upon successful completion of the program, the individual resident will be well-prepared to pursue their unique career goals.
 Residents must complete 11 monthly rotations, including 5 required and 6 elective rotations, as well as 4 required longitudinal rotations.

 - Pharmacy Practice Management

 - Academic Administration

-Both required and elective rotations may be repeated not to exceed time limits set forth in the 2014 ASHP Accreditation Standard 3.3.a (5,6).
+Both required and elective learning experiences may be repeated not to exceed time limits set forth in the 2014 ASHP Accreditation Standard 3.3.a (5,6).

 - Medication Use/Medication Safety